 The heat recovery steam generator in the central power plant has reached the end of its useful life and will be replaced.
-The project is currently in design and will be completed in the summer of 2018.
+The project is currently in design and will be bid in summer of 2018 for a summer 2019 installation.